Luminarada80/scBONITA2/README.md

 - [BlueHive installation guide](instructions/bluehive_setup.md)

 ## Running scBONITA2
-Once you have followed one of these guides to set up the environment, try running the [tutorial data](instructions/running_scBONITA2.md)
+Once you have followed one of these guides to set up the environment, try running the [tutorial data](instructions/running_scBONITA2.md) and read the ["How scBONITA2 works"](instructions/running_scBONITA2.md) documentation.
+Each step has a more detailed guide explaining how it all works.